home-assistant/home-assistant.io/source/_integrations/microsoft_speech.markdown

 ha_integration_type: integration
 ---

-The **Microsoft Speech** {% term integration %} uses the [Microsoft Azure Cognitive Services Speech API](https://learn.microsoft.com/azure/cognitive-services/speech-service/overview) to provide both Speech-to-Text (STT) and Text-to-Speech (TTS) functionalities within Home Assistant.
+The **Microsoft Speech** {% term integration %} uses the [Microsoft Azure Cognitive Services Speech API](https://learn.microsoft.com/azure/cognitive-services/speech-service/overview) to provide both Speech-to-text (STT) and Text-to-speech (TTS) functionalities within Home Assistant.
 This integration requires an API key, which you can obtain by using your [Azure subscription](https://azure.microsoft.com) to create an [Azure Speech resource](https://portal.azure.com/#create/Microsoft.CognitiveServicesSpeechServices).

 ## Configuration